bids-standard/.github/CODE_OF_CONDUCT.md

 ### Propose a behavioral modification plan

-The work group will determine a concrete behavioral modification plan that ensures the inappropriate behavior is not repeated.
-The work group will also discuss what actions may need to be taken if the reported person does not agree to the behavioral modification plan.
+The response group will determine a concrete behavioral modification plan that ensures the inappropriate behavior is not repeated.
+The response group will also discuss what actions may need to be taken if the reported person does not agree to the behavioral modification plan.

 What follows are examples of possible behavioral modification plans for incidents that occur in online spaces under the scope of this Code of Conduct.
 This behavioral modification list is not inclusive, and the BIDS Code of Conduct work group reserves the right to take any action it deems necessary.

-* Requiring that the reported person not use specific language
+* Requiring that the reported person not use specific language.
-* Requiring that the reported person not join in on specific types of discussions
+* Requiring that the reported person not join in on specific types of discussions.
-* Requiring that the reported person not send private messages to a community member
+* Requiring that the reported person not send private messages to a community member.
-* Requiring that the reported person not join specific communication channels
+* Requiring that the reported person not join specific communication channels.
-* Removing the reported person from administrator or moderator rights to community infrastructure
+* Removing the reported person from administrator or moderator rights to community infrastructure.
-* Removing a volunteer from their duties and responsibilities
+* Removing a volunteer from their duties and responsibilities.
-* Removing a person from leadership of relevant organizations
+* Removing a person from leadership of relevant organizations.
-* Removing a person from membership of relevant organizations
+* Removing a person from membership of relevant organizations.

 ### Propose consequences